meshackkiplimo/pesa-cash/README.md

    - Keep your environment variables secure
    - Never commit sensitive information to Git

-3. Monitoring:
-   - Check Render logs for backend issues
-   - Monitor Vercel deployment for frontend status
-   - Set up alerts for service disruptions

-4. Troubleshooting Common Issues:
+3. Troubleshooting Common Issues:

-   Backend Issues:
+   Backend (Render):
    - Check Render logs for errors
    - Verify MongoDB connection
    - Ensure all environment variables are set correctly
    - Check if the port configuration is correct

-   Frontend Issues:
+   Frontend (Vercel):
-   - Verify the API URL is correct in Vercel environment variables
+   - Verify the API URL is correct in environment variables
-   - Check Vercel build logs for any compilation errors
+   - Check build logs for any remaining issues
    - Clear browser cache if seeing outdated content
-   - Ensure Next.js build is completing successfully

-5. Performance:
-   - Monitor backend response times in Render
-   - Use Vercel Analytics for frontend performance
-   - Consider upgrading Render instance type if needed

-6. Maintenance:
-   - Regularly update dependencies
+   - Ensure all dependencies are properly installed

-   - Monitor security advisories
-   - Backup your database regularly
-   - Keep environment variables up to date
+4. Development Improvements:
+   - Fix ESLint and TypeScript errors in the code
+   - Remove the build error ignores in next.config.js once fixed
+   - Implement proper error handling
+   - Add proper TypeScript types where 'any' is used

 Remember to always test your deployment in a staging environment first before deploying to production.